protesilaos/protesilaos.github.io/_archive/diary/2016-03-24-twitter-delete.md

 As for this website, it remains my only real commitment on the Internet.

 Peace.

-[^DeleteSocial]: Update, May 9, 2016: I created a new Twitter handle ([@protstavrou](https://twitter.com/protstavrou)) only for receiving messages regarding the content of this website, i.e. as an alternative to email.
-I no longer am active on Twitter, as described in this post.

 [^JournalArticle]: Though quite a few, I wish to single out—and hereby express my gratitude to—Lluís Camprubi ([@lluiscamprubi](https://twitter.com/lluiscamprubi)) who found me via Twitter and eventually asked for my contribution to the journal of the Catalan Greens.
 My article was published on January 26, 2016 with the title *"Europe’s economic governance: context and reform prospects"*.
 It [was republished](/economic-governance-context-reform/) a day later on this website.